-Enter SLSA, which is a framework originally proposed by Google, and now being standardized by a consortium of industry representatives from the Linux Foundation and Intel to Citibank and Capital One.
+Enter SLSA, which is a security framework originally proposed by Google, and now being standardized by a consortium of industry representatives from the Linux Foundation and Intel to Citibank and Capital One.
 SLSA offers 4 levels of assurance that can help ISVs feel confident about the level of security and integrity they are getting from the components they use in their development processes.
-The ultimate goal is to ensure developers, ISVs and other organizations are creating safe software from secure components, while also ensuring bad actors have fewer holes to exploit with ransomware, malware infections and other cyberattacks.
+The ultimate goal of the SLSA levels is to ensure developers, ISVs and other organizations are creating safe software from secure components, while also ensuring bad actors have fewer holes to exploit with ransomware, malware infections and software supply chain attacks.

 How Does SLSA work?

 The best analogy I can give is blending loose leaf tea.

 For those of you who have ever looked into being a cottage seller of food items online or at a farmers market, you know that you may need to take a food safety course, as well as keep all sorts of documentation of your processes, ingredients, and batches.
 It’s actually not all that different from writing software!

 If I’m blending loose leaf tea, first I need to source ingredients.
 Because I’m responsible for the safety of all the ingredients in my final product, I need to check out each and every one of my suppliers for their list of ingredients (just like a Software Bill Of Materials, or SBOM, lists all the dependencies and transitive dependencies in your software).
 In addition, I’ll need to check my suppliers’ certifications to make sure they didn’t use any banned pesticides or chemicals in the production of their ingredients.
 In some cases, there are agencies that can attest to the validity of these documents, like fair trade and organic certifying organizations.
 This is my provenance (origin) information which needs to be:

 - Available in a format that can be checked by anyone.

 - Authenticated, such as by a trusted signature that ensures the authenticity of the information.